All About Ovarian Cancer

 Pleural effusion with positive cytology

-Liver or splenic metastases, metastases to organs or lymph nodes outside the abdomen, involvement of the intestine
+Liver or splenic parenchymal metastases; metastases to extra-abdominal organs (including inguinal lymph nodes and lymph noes outside the abdominal cavity); transmural involvement of intestine

 Nx, N0, N1